CNApy Guide

 CNApy main program

-There are three ways to install CNApy itself:
+There are 4 alternative ways to install CNApy:

-3. If you want to clone and/or develop CNApy, follow the instruction in section Setup the CNApy development environment.
+4. If you want to develop CNApy, follow the instruction for the cloning and setup of the CNApy repository using git and conda or mamba in section Setup the CNApy development environment.

-NOTE: After CNApy’s installation, it is recommended to download the CNApy example projects (including interactive maps of models such as ECC2, iML1515 and many more) by starting CNApy and clicking on “Download CNApy example projects…” in the “Projects” menu entry.
+Note: After CNApy’s installation, it is recommended to download the CNApy example projects (including interactive maps of models such as ECC2, iML1515 and many more) by starting CNApy and clicking on “Download CNApy example projects…” in the “Projects” menu entry or by following the first start-up instructions.

 Installing additional solvers (optional)

-For strain design and thermodyanmic calculations, you can also use the free and open-source solver SCIP which is much faster than GLPK but still often much slower than IBM CPLEX and Gurobi.
-You can install SCIP according to the instructions on its website.
+For strain design and thermodyanmic calculations, you can also use the free and open-source solver SCIP which is much faster than GLPK but still often much slower than IBM CPLEX and Gurobi (see next paragraph).
+You can install SCIP by following the instructions on its website.

 Configuration